Archit-web-29/archit-web-29.github.io/README.md

 - Made Version in footer clickable

 ## Version 2.0.0
-- Permanently removed version from footer due to it being hard to track
+- Permanently stopped updating update logs due to it being hard to track